ilg-physics-ucsb/physics6-manual/6CL/WaveOptics/WaveOptics.md

 Let's start by focusing only on interference.

-1. Click the diffraction checkbox to turn off an diffraction effects.
+1. Click the diffraction checkbox to uncheck the box and turn off an diffraction effects.

-An important thing to notice is that the when there is no diffraction all maxima are equally bright.
+An important thing to notice is that the when there is no diffraction all maxima are **equally bright and equally spaced**.

 ::: Question
 a.
 Use Equation 3 to write a prediction for what will happen to the location of the maxima on the screen ($y$), when you adjust the slit separation ($d$).